everx-labs/DeBot-IS-consortium/TimeInput/README.md

     mins: uint8 - index of a minute within an hour.
 Must be in range [0, 60].

-    timestamp: uint32 - timestamp in seconds inside a 24 hours.
+    timestamp: uint32 - timestamp in seconds within 24 hours period.
 Must be in range [0, 86400].
 Used instead of hrs, mins.

 `get` - allows to get the timestamp within a day selected by the user.